Siroopfles/NovaPort/README.md

 ### Prompt Caching
 ConPort supports efficient prompt caching with compatible LLM providers.
 Structured, frequently accessed context (like `ProductContext`, `SystemPatterns`, or user-flagged `CustomData` items) can be identified by AI assistants (guided by `prompt_caching_strategies` in their instructions) and included in the cacheable prefix of prompts.
 This improves LLM interaction efficiency and cost-effectiveness.

+### Auditable Rationale (v3)
+A core principle of the v3 architecture is **traceability**.
+Every agent in the system (`Orchestrator`, `Leads`, and `Specialists`) is now required to follow an "Auditable Rationale Protocol".
+Before *every* tool call, the agent must include a `## Rationale` section in its `<thinking>` block that explains:
+1.  **Goal:** What it is trying to achieve.
+2.  **Justification:** *Why* it chose that specific tool and parameters, referencing its briefing or previous results.
+3.  **Expectation:** What it expects the outcome to be.

+This creates a self-documenting "flight recorder" log of the agent's reasoning for every action, which is invaluable for debugging, analysis, and understanding the system's behavior.

 ## Nova Modes in Detail

 ### Nova-Orchestrator (Roo)